Beijing: Art

-Beijing cuisine is the local style of cooking.
-Peking duck is perhaps the best known dish.
-Fuling jiabing, a traditional Beijing snack food, is a pancake (bing) resembling a flat disk with a filling made from fu ling, a fungus used in traditional Chinese medicine.
-Teahouses are also common in Beijing.

 The cloisonné (or Jingtailan, literally "Blue of Jingtai") metalworking technique and tradition is a Beijing art speciality, and is one of the most revered traditional crafts in China.
 Cloisonné making requires elaborate and complicated processes which include base-hammering, copper-strip inlay, soldering, enamel-filling, enamel-firing, surface polishing and gilding.
 Beijing's lacquerware is also well known for its sophisticated and intricate patterns and images carved into its surface, and the various decoration techniques of lacquer include "carved lacquer" and "engraved gold".

-Younger residents of Beijing have become more attracted to the nightlife, which has flourished in recent decades, breaking prior cultural traditions that had practically restricted it to the upper class.
-Today, Houhai, Sanlitun and Wudaokou are Beijing's nightlife hotspots.

 In 2012 Beijing was named as City of Design and became part of the UNESCO Creative Cities Network.